How to Catch Blue Crabs | Best Techniques

 There are 4 main methods used to target blue crabs.
 Which you utilize depends on personal preference and what gear you have available.
 Let’s look at each in more detail.

-- Hand Line – as the name suggests this method involves using a handline.
+2. Hand Line – as the name suggests this method involves using a handline.
 You will also need a bucket, bait and a long-handled net.
-Tie a piece of the boat to your line, either simple cord or heavy-duty fishing line, toss it out into the water and wait for a bite.
+Tie a piece of the bait to your line, either simple cord or heavy-duty fishing line, toss it out into the water and wait for a bite.
 Once you see the line go tight you know you have a crab on.
 Slowly pull the line in hand over hand until it is within reach with the net, position the net under the crab and either scoop it up or continue to retrieve until the crab it’s the surface at which point it will usually drop of into the net on its own.
 Another option is to run multiple lines that are tied off to stakes, either in the water or along the shore, or secured to the pier, your cooler or any stable object.

 Blue Crab Tips